Centralized-Administrative-Tooling/CenterControl/README.md

-# Admin-UI
+# CenterControl

-The UI for a centralized administrative tool
+The UI for a centralized administrative tool that allows switching between admin APIs.